 The short of it:

-I love traveling, growing, cooking and eating food, making and listening to music, reading, hiking and kayaking.
-A well-curated, quirky museum makes me weak in the knees.
-I drink coffee and daydream like it's my job and could spend the rest of my life in thrift and antique stores.
+Some facts about me: I love growing, cooking and talking about food, and also making and listening to music, practicing yoga, traveling, reading, hiking and kayaking.
+I daydream like it's my job and I could spend the rest of my life poking around well-curated museums, boutiques, thrift shops and antique stores.
 I love a good home renovation project and am always itching to start a new one.

 The long of it: